Manjima-Murali/AI_QA3/README.md

 2. Run: `java LibraryChatbot`

 ### Output
-Output screenshot is available in the `screenshots` folder.
+Output screenshot is available in the `Output` folder.